csswizardry/csswizardry.github.com/code-reviews.md

 2. I provide you with a review document, suggestions, refactored examples, screencasts, etc.
-3. After you’ve digested the document, we have a 90 minute Skype call to discuss what I undcovered, and answer any questions you may have.
+3. After you’ve digested the document, we have a 90 minute Skype call to discuss what I uncovered, and answer any questions you may have.

 The practical upshot of which is an improved codebase for the particular product, site or app in question, but also—and more importantly—a formal